 Our financial valuation studies of intangible assets include the participation of Brandon Valorisation’s experts to the presentation of the report to a contribution auditor or an investor.

 In some cases, we propose to undertake, before the launch of a financial valuation study, an appropriate diagnosis: this is the “Valo’diag” service.

 For more information, please consult our dedicated pages:

 - Domain name valuation

-The Brandon Group has a unique offer that combines industrial property and economic and financial valorization.
+The Brandon Group has a unique offer that combines industrial property and economic and financial valorization, in France and abroad.